h2oai/h2o-3/h2o-docs/src/product/automl.rst

 Optional Miscellaneous Parameters
 '''''''''''''''''''''''''''''''''

-- `nfolds <data-science/algo-params/nfolds.html>`__:  Number of folds for k-fold cross-validation of the models in the AutoML run.
-Defaults to 5.
+- `nfolds <data-science/algo-params/nfolds.html>`__:  Specify a value >= 2 for the number of folds for k-fold cross-validation of the models in the AutoML run.
+This value defaults to 5.
 Use 0 to disable cross-validation; this will also disable Stacked Ensembles (thus decreasing the overall best model performance).

 - `balance_classes <data-science/algo-params/balance_classes.html>`__: Specify whether to oversample the minority classes to balance the class distribution.
 This option is not enabled by default and can increase the data frame size.
 This option is only applicable for classification.
 Majority classes can be undersampled to satisfy the **max\_after\_balance\_size** parameter.